Ford Fiesta (sixth generation): Hatchback

 The five-door hatchback was sold globally except in India.
 The three-door hatchback version was sold in Europe (except Russia), Australasia, and select parts of Asia such as Singapore.

 Van

 The van version was sold only in Europe.
 It uses the same body shell as the three-door hatchback, modified with solid panels in place of the rear quarter windows and a flat load floor replacing the rear seats.

-Saloon
+Sedan

-A saloon version was launched in November 2008 at the Guangzhou Auto Show.
+A sedan version was launched in November 2008 at the Guangzhou Auto Show.
 It started sales the following year in China, and from 2010 it became available across Asia and North America.
 The four-door saloon model, while longer by almost 50 cm, retains the same wheelbase as the hatchback model.
 It was not marketed in Europe, but produced and marketed in Russia from 2015.

 Equipment

 The Mk6 Fiesta includes Ford's Convers+ menu system, and complemented by steering wheel button controls.
 Ford initially anticipated that over 85% of Fiesta orders would include this multifunction display.
 Other new equipment includes keyless entry with a 'Ford Power' starter button, reach and rake adjustable steering wheel, electric power steering, and a USB port for portable music players.
 Ford Easyfuel, the capless refuelling system recently introduced with the Ford Mondeo, is also a feature, while 'ambient lighting,' casting a soft red glow over the interior, was an option.
 For the 2011 North American-market model, the Ford Sync in-car communications and entertainment system was available as an option.